jalambert98/WCSA_SDP_2022/README.md

 ### Summary:
 The system design of a cane-attachment for overhang-detection seeks to address the problem of visually impaired cane users experiencing head-level injuries due to the traditional cane’s inability to detect objects above the waist-level.
-The final system design features a modular, 4.5 ounce, $100 attachment that is capable of consistent overhang detection up to the full height of the user.
+The final system design features a modular, 4.5 ounce, $100 attachment that easily attaches to a standard straight or folding cane.
+The system functions by translating distance readings from a LiDAR sensor into intuitive haptic feedback that can be felt by the user through the handle of their cane.
 The system’s battery life lasts for approximately 6 hours of continuous use, and is easily rechargeable through a standard 5VDC wall adapter.